Kay Burley: Broadcasting career

+Notable incidents

 2008–09

 In a 2008 interview with the former girlfriend of serial killer Steve Wright, Burley was criticised for asking her whether, if the couple had enjoyed a better sex life, he would not have committed the crimes.

-Images from 2008 show Burley appearing to strangle photographer Kirsty Wigglesworth outside the Naomi Campbell hearing, which a Sky News spokesperson explained by saying "Kay Burley was provoked by a hard hit to the face with a camera."
-But the Associated Press said: ‘Kirsty is absolutely sure that she’s not the person who bumped Ms Burley with a camera.
-She was the victim of an unprovoked and inexcusable attack.’
+Images from 2008 showed Burley appearing to strangle photographer Kirsty Wigglesworth, outside a court hearing for Naomi Campbell, who was sentenced for assaulting two police officers at London Heathrow Airport.
+A Sky News spokesperson explained, "Kay Burley was provoked by a hard hit to the face with a camera."
+But the Associated Press said, "Kirsty is absolutely sure that she's not the person who bumped Ms Burley with a camera.
+She was the victim of an unprovoked and inexcusable attack."

 2010–11

 In February 2010, Burley apologised to guest Peter Andre who "fought back tears" after she aired comments by Dwight Yorke who criticised Andre after he volunteered to adopt Katie Price's first child (Yorke's son and Andre's stepson) Harvey.
 Burley wrote in her online blog that Andre consequently "sobbed on my shoulder".